Clients

 Canadian Skeleton Athlete – 2006/2007 Americas Cup Team

 Charles was a top provincial sprinter in British Columbia and has now made the jump to the winter sport of Skeleton.
 Charles has recently qualified for the Americas Cup Team for Canada which competes throughout North America.
-He is working diligently towards the goal of making the Canadian team for the 2010 Olympics in Vancouver.

 Players’ Edge